mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### How deep does it need to be?

 Server racks vary in depth.
-Most server racks are designed for enterprise-grade servers, which are up to XX" long.
+Most server racks are designed for enterprise-grade servers, which are up to 50" long.

-My office has a XX server, and it's a huge hassle.
-It's XX" long and XX lbs.
+My office has an HP ProLiant DL380 G7 server, and it's a huge hassle.
+It's 29" long and 50 lbs.
 It was a pain to mount, and it will be a pain when I need to sell it.

-I have a relatively small office, and I didn't want the rack server to dominate the space.
+I have a relatively small home office, and I didn't want the rack server to dominate the space.
 For my home rack, I decided to limit myself to components that are shallow enough to only need front mounts.

-I looked at small rack-mountable chassis for servers, and the smallest ones were about XX" in depth, so I set that as my minimum.
+I looked at small rack-mountable chassis for servers, and the smallest ones were about 15" in depth, so I set that as my minimum.

 ### Does it need four posts or two?